JayKishoreDuvvuri/Playwright-Test-Runner-Without-Using-Page-Fixture/README.md

 ### Playwright with Playwright Test Runner

-Design Page Objects and run Tests
+Design Page Objects and run Tests with JavaScript

 ### Run application